MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 - `vmAdminUsername`: specifies the name of the administrator account of the virtual machine.
 - `vmAdminPasswordOrKey`: specifies the SSH Key or password for the virtual machine.
 - `aksClusterSshPublicKey`:  specifies the SSH Key or password for AKS cluster agent nodes.
-- `aadProfileAdminGroupObjectIDs`: when deploying an AKS cluster with Azure AD and Azure RBAC integration, this array parameter contains the list of Azure AD group object IDs that have the admin role of the cluster.
+- `aadProfileAdminGroupObjectIDs`: when creating an an AKS cluster with [Microsoft Entra ID](/en-us/azure/aks/azure-ad-integration-cli) and [Azure RBAC](/azure/aks/azure-ad-rbac) integration, this array parameter contains the list of Microsoft Entra ID group object IDs that have the admin role of the cluster.

 This is the full list of the parameters.